RepairShopr Alternatives: 5 Options for Repair Shop Management

 - Customer self-service booking

 Considerations: mHelpDesk is not built for the drop-off repair model.
 There is no native ticket or repair tracking — you adapt their job/work order system.
 Inventory management is minimal.
+No POS or refurbished resale tools.
 If your primary workflow is customers bringing items to your shop, this platform will feel like a workaround.

 Housecall Pro targets home service businesses but has features that appeal to some repair shops, particularly the customer communication and online booking tools.